NinjaBearStudioTech/Documentation/Writerside/topics/input/input_handling/ipt_input_management.md

     </step>
 </procedure>

+## Input Mapping Settings
+When adding an input mapping, you may need to provide additional **context options**.
+In the **Enhanced Input** framework, this is handled by passing a `FModifyContextOptions` struct when adding your Input Mapping Context.

+You can fine-tune the values in this struct—either globally or per mapping context—by overriding the `CreateModifyContextOptions` function in Blueprints or C++.

 ## Runtime Management
 Input Setups can be added and removed at runtime.
 This is useful when you want certain inputs to only become available when specific gameplay elements happen.